yack-security/CFWorker_GetCities/README.md

 ### Query Parameters

 - `limit` (optional): Maximum number of cities to return.
 Default is 1, and the maximum is 20.
 - `country` (optional): Comma-separated list of countries to filter cities by.
-Default is `Canada,USA`.
+Default is `Canada,United States`.

 ### Examples

-1. **Get a single city starting with "ci" from Canada and USA:**
+1. **Get a single city starting with "ci" from Canada and United States:**

 - `https://cities.yack.one/ci`